gear/motifwalk/research/paper/Draft/README.md

 ### Conclusion: Graph model is important and learning latent representation can help solving many problems.

+In summary, graph embedding techniques promises a feasible solutions to many graph analysis tasks.

 ## Paragraph 2: Need (maybe skip for now)

 Traditionally, eigenvalues-based techniques such as spectral clustering, PCA, or CCA provide a good projection (embedding) from the adjacency matrix representation to real vector representation.
 However, these methods are known to be impractical when the graph is large [Deepwalk, PCA].
 In 2014, Peperozi et al. proposed Deepwalk [Deepwalk], a skipgram-based [Skipgram] algorithm for graph embedding.
-Deepwalk provides a fast and scalable
-Some of the "need" is mentioned in paragraph 1.
+Deepwalk is a fast and scalable approach to *learn* the latent representation of some given graph.
+By treating a random series of nodes as if it is a sentence of words, Deepwalk utilizes Skipgram model to produce latent real-vector representations.
+Succeeding models to Deepwalk such as LINE [LINE], platenoid [platenoid], and node2vec [node2vec] improve embedding quality by taking network structures or community labels into the embedding process.

 ## Paragraph 3: Introduce skipgram with negative sampling